abudaan/vega-specs/README.md

 ```
 All [credits](https://stackoverflow.com/questions/27705640/display-json-in-a-readable-format-in-a-new-tab) for printing JSON in a tab.

-Also there is a gulp script that converts specs in javascript format to specs in JSON format: `gulp create_specs`.
-It converts all specs in the `specs` folder, the JSON files will be written to this folder as well.
+There is a gulp script that converts specs in javascript format to specs in JSON format as well: `gulp create_specs`.
+It converts all specs in the `specs` folder, the JSON files are written to the same folder.

 ## Experiments